danielcoker/random-uuid/README.md

 # Random UUID Generator

 A simple API that will return a key-value pair of randomly generated UUID.
-The key is timestamp, while the value is a UUID.
+The key is the timestamp while the value is a UUID.

 ## Getting Started